Essentials

 Eric Kincaid Tribute

 Its with great sadness to inform you that British illustrator Eric Kincaid passed away on 18/8/23.
-For those who might know who he was, Eric was known for his fantasy illustrations as well as for interpreting classic stories for younger readers; mainly fairy tales and rhymes.
+For those who might not know who he was, Eric was known for his fantasy illustrations as well as for interpreting classic stories for younger readers; mainly fairy tales and rhymes.
 He was a major player for Brimax Books, so there's a chance you might've seen his work as a child in the 70s; or through second-hand book stores.
 For me, his versions were not only a part of my childhood, but they had a major influence on me.

 Eric was both an extraordinary draftsman and artist.
 The amount of detail and intricacy that he put into his drawings had such enchantment.
 He really brought his characters to life, as they would display such fluidity, movement and expressions.
 His level of vivid intricacy could almost be compared to Arthur Rackham, in how believably distinct he depicted magical and non-magical beings.
 He would push his ability with each decade; this exploration of linework, tone and transparency of colour would result in beautifully rendered images.